 Rubin and Menello make the case that the characters in the video became slapstick icons, so popular that the band spent the rest of their career fighting the image.
 According to Menello, there was a method to his madness.
 He said in the book I Want My MTV: "The idea of the video was infantile rebellion.
 Some people, like frat boys, didn't see the satire of it.
 It's not so much satire as a kind of blanket, cartoonish rejection of anything adult."

-Considering that the group disowned this song, it's not surprising that it wasn't taken seriously in the rap community.
-Any outrage over appropriation was tempered by the fact that Beastie Boys were signed to Def Jam Records, the label co-owned by Rick Rubin and Russell Simmons that was also home to LL Cool J and number of up-and-coming rap acts.
+Considering the group disowned this song, it's not surprising it wasn't taken seriously in the rap community.
+Any outrage over appropriation was tempered by the fact that Beastie Boys were signed to Def Jam Records, the label co-owned by Rick Rubin and Russell Simmons that was also home to LL Cool J and a number of up-and-coming rap acts.

 When the Beastie Boys sued the label over unpaid royalties, Simmons took credit for their success in the black community.
 "They had talent, but they came across as the worst sort of blackface band," he told Spin in 1989.
 "It was like they were making fun of black people.
 A lot of people thought they were racist, that they were putting down black culture.
 I taught them how to f--king walk and how to f--king talk; I convinced the black community that they were real."

 The group left Def Jam and signed with Capitol in 1989.
 Without Simmons or Rick Rubin behind them, their good standing in the hip-hop community was uncertain, but their first Capitol album, Paul's Boutique, set them on a course to the Rock and Roll Hall of Fame.
 The album didn't sell nearly as well as Licensed To Ill, but it got them away from the gimmicky "Fight for Your Right (to Party)" and established the Beastie Boys as hip-hop trendsetters.